Associate in Applied Science

 CIP CODE: 52.0908

-Casino Management is a program that prepares individuals to manage casinos and gaming establishments.
+Lodging and Casino Management is a program that prepares individuals to manage casinos and gaming establishments.
 It includes instruction in casino operations, casino security and surveillance, principles of the gaming industry, game operations, ethics, psychology of addiction and gaming law.
-The AAS Casino Management degree is designed to provide students with an opportunity to learn the casino industry, to practically enforce legal and regulatory aspects of gaming, and understand the relationship of the casino industry within the local hospitality industry and tourism concerns of New York State.
+The AAS Lodging and Casino Management degree is designed to provide students with an opportunity to learn the casino industry, to practically enforce legal and regulatory aspects of gaming, and understand the relationship of the casino industry within the local hospitality industry and tourism concerns of New York State.

 Program Learning Outcomes: